Is Climate Change Causing More Powerful Tornadoes?

 Is a Warming Climate Causing More Active Severe Weather Already?

-Before examining how climate change may affect severe weather in the future, it is important to analyze whether the frequency or strength of severe weather has changed already with warming temperatures.
+Before examining how climate change may affect severe weather in the future, it is important to analyze whether the frequency or strength of severe weather has changed already with rising temperatures.

-There is no strong evidence to support severe weather becoming stronger, more frequent or more widespread during the past 50 years in the United States as a result of climate change.
+There is no strong evidence to support severe weather becoming stronger, more frequent or more widespread during the past 50 years in the United States.
 One of the reasons that the change in severe weather is hard to track is the fact that the reporting systems have changed so much over time.

 However, with advancements in technology and social media, news of extreme and severe weather spread very quickly to all corners of the U.S.